 NOTE FROM DENNIS

-I saw this picture and—in my mind’s eye—appeared the far younger image of myself.
+I saw the picture above and in my mind’s eye appeared the far younger image of myself.
 Gazing at the night sky… the stars and moon.
 Wondering at all that’s in the world that fell beneath their light.
-Feeling an ache, I could not define and a hurt that was too easy to identify.
+Feeling an ache I could not define and a hurt that was too easy to identify.
 The things the young feel that fade with time and the old are glad they’ve put far behind them.
 But—for me—the wonder still lingers.
 No matter where I’ve gone… the things done… the marvel of life and our world, the curiosity remains.

 There’s so much still to experience and enjoy.
 Even the repeated moments… the repeated motions.
 Murphy–my Irish Terrier–sitting beside me as I write.
 The pinch of the first sip of my iced-rock-glass of Bulleit (a good bourbon) with a touch of Schweppes.